 First, Some Thoughts About Inventory Management Techniques

 It’s not the 1990’s – technology is here to help simplify your inventory management processes.
 You need to first understand the pros and cons of each of your options.
-Then, you need to choose the best procedures to drive your business to the next level and ensure a trustworthy online store.
+Then, you need to choose the best inventory management procedures to drive your business to the next level and ensure a trustworthy online store.
 As you learn about the following methods of managing stock, think about what’s best suited to your company right now, and how easy it might be to transition to another process if you should have to make changes down the road.

 Method #1: Just in Time